Russia suspends nuclear missile treaty after US move - Journal du Cameroun

 It banned ground-launched missiles with a range of 500 to 5,500 kilometres (300 to 3,400 miles).

-The deal resolved a crisis over Soviet nuclear-tipped ballistic missiles targeting Western capitals, but put no restrictions on other major military actors such as China.
+The deal addressed Soviet nuclear-tipped ballistic missiles targeting Western capitals, but put no restrictions on other major military actors such as China.

 President Donald Trump said Friday that Washington was starting a process to withdraw from the agreement in six months.